mfaulise/consulting/content/projects/project9.md

 Lucky, Juniper maintained control of the domains and had access to the underlying data.
 So, our task was straight-forward despite the difficulties.
-Our approach was the following:
+This was our approach:

 * Build the Infrastructure using modern DevOps techniques like IaC
-* Automate everything
+* Automate everything including all steps of the migration
-* Dry-run the migration with our automation and fix problems as they arise
+* Dry-run the migration and fix problems as they arise
 * Notify customers of scheduled maintenance
-* Preform the migration and test in `maintenance mode`
+* Preform the migration and test in `maintenance-mode`
 * If everything is successful, update the top level domains

 ## Technologies